gazingatnavel/ucf-spring2017-cda3103-spim-project-tests/README.md

 The shell script uses the `diff` command to compare the spimcore executable output to the expected output in the test files.
 If you are familiar with the `diff` command, you can use it to help find differences between your output and the expected output.

 I believe that the test files produce the correct expected output, but there's always a chance that I've made and error.
 Please let me know if you believe there is an error in the files.
-If you have a GitHub account and are familiar with pull requests, that's probably the best way to let me know about errors.
-Otherwise, you can post a comment in the course discussions.
+You can post a comment in the course discussions, or if you have a GitHub account and are familiar with pull requests, that would also be a good way to provide input.